kmarusek/Bevi/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 ### Live Examples

-* You can choose to setup our GDPR plugin in any way that you like.
+* You can choose to setup our cookie plugin in any way that you like.
 * We have created the plugin with as much flexibility as possible as organisations interpret the Cookie Law and Cookie Consent Policy differently.
 * A few examples of how you can setup our plugin in various ways are below: